Reducing Caravan Sway

-A travel trailer‘s sway is caused by its tow hitch being located well behind the tow vehicle’s rear axle.
+A caravan‘s sway is caused by its tow hitch being located well behind the tow vehicle’s rear axle.
 When the tow vehicle yaws in one direction that overhung hitch causes (not just allows) the tow vehicle to sway in the other direction.
-Likewise, travel trailer sway causes tow vehicle sway.
+Likewise, caravan sway causes tow vehicle sway.

-When a travel trailer yaws in one direction that overhung hitch causes (not just allows) the tow vehicle to yaw in the other direction.
+When a caravan yaws in one direction that overhung hitch causes (not just allows) the tow vehicle to yaw in the other direction.
 Pic: rvbooks.com.au

 Sway energy is dampened by tow ball friction, tow vehicle rear-tyre tread distortion and wind resistance.
 Swaying that ceases within two to three cycles is annoying.
 Such sway, however, is mostly harmless.
 As long as it ceases within those two to three cycles friction sway damping device will assist.

 If, however, swaying (without an anti-sway device) does not cease within two to three cycles, its cause must be found and fixed before adding any sway damping device.

 In this connection, a survey (on caravanners forum) shows that just over half of all caravanners grease their tow balls.
 This may save long-term tow-ball wear – but substantially reduces what is otherwise useful damping.
 A far better approach is to use AL-KO’s friction-added tow ball.

 The AL-KO friction damper assists to reduce caravan sway.